MicrosoftDocs/dynamics-365-customer-engagement/ce/app-profile-manager/automation-dictionary-keys.md

 ---
-title: "Use automation dictionary  to pass parameter keys in the Omnichannel Administration app | MicrosoftDocs"
+title: "Use automation dictionary to pass parameter keys | MicrosoftDocs"
 description: "Learn about the supported formats to pass parameter values in the Omnichannel Administration app for Templates and Macros."
 author: neeranelli
 ms.author: nenellim